 Session 1 – Internet access is required for online exploration.

-- New Zealand Census – To explore this aspect go to www.stats.govt.nz/census.
-This downloads the home page for the National Census.
+- New Zealand Census – To explore this aspect go to www.stats.govt.nz/topic/census.
+This is the home page for the National Census.

 Some starter questions to help explore the census information.